 Tasha Gaskins, NP

-Tasha Gaskins, NP, is a dedicated advanced practice nurse specializing in substance use disorder treatment and community-focused recovery care.
-She currently practices at WV Wellness and Recovery, where she provides medication-assisted treatment, including Suboxone and Vivitrol therapy, along with counseling-based services and structured recovery programming designed to help patients achieve progressive sobriety milestones.
-Her clinical philosophy centers on building strong therapeutic relationships, meeting patients where they are in their recovery journeys, and serving as a trusted advocate and cheerleader for individuals within the community she knows and serves personally.
-She is deeply committed to delivering compassionate, accessible care that supports long-term recovery and improved quality of life for her patients.
+Tasha Gaskins, NP is a dedicated advanced practice registered nurse specializing in substance use disorder treatment and community-centered recovery care.
+She currently practices at WV Wellness and Recovery, where she provides comprehensive medication-assisted treatment, including Suboxone and Vivitrol therapy, alongside counseling-based services and structured recovery programming designed to support patients in achieving sustainable sobriety and long-term wellness.

 • Marshall University - BSN (2013)